dan046/100-days-of-code/log.md

 Solved basic to junior level JavaScript Refresher Exercises.
 Had some issues on providing and finding the logic and algorithm especially the primes.
 I'm not a fan of math but I know this is important to train my thinking ability on how to get to point A to point B. More so, this does include the probably reasoning on which best path to take in order to create cleaner and readable code.
 **Link to work:**
 GitHub Gist: https://gist.github.com/dan046/16ea871c343038b62c2f33af04021766

+### Day 12: August 03, 2023

+**Today's Progress**: Dived deeper into functions, and for... loops.
+Exercises.
+JavaScript Objects (Objects, Factory Function Objects, Constructor Objects)

+**Thoughts**
+Redone some previous exercises, write some notes to help better familiarize the process of how to get to point A to point B and a deeper explanation out of it.
+Re-did some examples without following the tutorial to test whether I actually know the process.
+Also started learning about Objects and more functions.
+Currently learning about different ways to create objects.
+**Link to work:** n/a